This post may contain affiliate links. Please read our disclosure policy.

-Today I’m sharing a simple beverage that can help you fall asleep.
+Today, Iโ€™m sharing a simple beverage that can help you fall asleep.
 When I have trouble falling asleep, I turn to drinks like this moon milk recipe to relax my body naturally and help me sleep peacefully.
 If this is something you struggle to do then try out this pretty pink drink!

-5. Pink Moon Milk Recipe
+Why this Moon Milk Recipe Rawks

 How to Make Moon Milk

-ingredients for a moon milk recipe including cherry juice, cashew milk, cinnamon and dried flowers.
+Ingredients for a moon milk recipe including cherry juice, cashew milk, cinnamon and dried flowers.

 What is moon milk?